MathWorks-Teaching-Resources/Calculus-Derivatives_es/README.md

 <img src="https://user-images.githubusercontent.com/88841524/142695933-c8fde966-d89e-4f2f-9d9f-e9445b52d1c8.png" width="500">

+**Learning Goals:**
+- Computational fluency with common functions and interactions including linearity, the product rule, and the chain rule.

 ## Setup
 ### MATLAB&reg;

 1. Ensure that you have MATLAB R2021a or newer installed.
-2. Download `CalculusFlashcards.mlapp`, for instance by downloading and unzipping the entire repository.
+2. Download `CalculusFlashcards.mlapp` or download and unzip the entire repository.
-3. Right-click the app in MATLAB and select <b>run</b>.
+3. Right-click the app in MATLAB and select <b>run</b> or double click on the live script (.mlx file) that you wish to run.

 ### MATLAB Online&trade;
 1. Download `CalculusFlashcards.mlapp` or download and unzip the entire repository.
 2. Drag and drop `CalculusFlashcards.mlapp` into the Current Folder in <a href="https://matlab.mathworks.com/">MATLAB Online</a>.
-3. Right-click the `CalculusFlashcards.mlapp` and select <b>run</b>.
+3. Right-click the `CalculusFlashcards.mlapp` and select <b>run</b> or double click on the live script (.mlx file) that you wish to run.

 ## Products ##
 MATLAB&reg;, Symbolic Math Toolbox&trade;, Curve Fitting Toolbox&trade;